-The provisions relating to internationally active insurance groups would be made part of and supplemental to the Insurance Holding Company Act.
+The provisions relating to internationally active insurance groups is made part of and supplemental to the Insurance Holding Company Act.
 [Note: Under this act, the Commissioner is granted the power to participate in a supervisory college for any domestic insurer that is part of an insurance holding company system with international operations.
 A supervisory college could be convened as either a temporary or permanent forum for communication and cooperation among various state, federal, and international regulatory officials charged with the supervision of the insurer or its affiliates.]

-Corporate Governance Annual Disclosure [New Section 2]
+Corporate Governance Annual Disclosure

-The bill would also add law based on provisions of the NAIC Corporate Governance Annual Disclosure (CGAD) Model Act.
-This section of the bill would apply to all insurers domiciled in Kansas and would be effective on and after January 1, 2018.
+The bill also adds law based on provisions of the NAIC Corporate Governance Annual Disclosure (CGAD) Model Act.
+This section of the bill applies to all insurers domiciled in Kansas and is effective on and after January 1, 2018.